myrrlyn/oeuvre/aurbis-2-colorful-boogaloo.md

 - [Sonochromatism][sonochrome] – the mapping of sound to color.

 - I made this wheel to serve as a visual representation of the list of God-Tones from Aurbis 1.
-The longest spokes represent the Aedra; the middle spokes are the Four Corners of the House of Troubles and the Three Good Daedra; the shortest spokes are the remaining Daedra.
+The longest, white spokes represent the Aedra; the middle, black, spokes are the Four Corners of the House of Troubles and the Three Good Daedra; the shortest, grey, spokes are the remaining Daedra.

-  ![Wheel of Gods and Tones][wheel-tones]{:.ctr}

-- This is that same wheel, with colors mapped over it.
-The primary colors, red, green, and blue, are mapped to C♯, F, and A respectively (details below).
-I also capped the Aedra with white, the seven more interesting Daedra with gray, and the ten remaining Daedra with black, for distinction.

-  ![Wheel of Gods and Colors][wheel-color]{:.ctr}
+  ![Wheel of Gods and Tones][wheel-nocolor]{:.fullwidth}

 ## Theory